zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 #### Why Migrate?

 Previously, project roles were managed at the individual project level.
-This allowed Scrum Masters of an project to create custom project roles within their specific project, even though Mendix Admins could create templates for project roles at the company level.
+This allowed Scrum Masters of a project to create custom project roles within their specific project, even though Mendix Admins could create templates for project roles at the company level.

 Mendix has now centralized project roles at the company level.
 To take advantage of this update, you just need to migrate all individual project roles to the new centralized project roles.
 This will enhance your ability to govern access across all Mendix projects and also enable the programmatic assignment of project roles via [the Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).